sprocket run

 Inputs to a Sprocket run are provided as arguments passed after the WDL document name is provided.
 Each input can be specified as either

-main.is_pirate=true) - a JSON file containing inputs (e.g., a
+main.is_pirate=true), - a JSON file of inputs prefixed with

 Inputs are incrementally applied, meaning that inputs specified later override inputs specified earlier.
 This enables you to do something like the following to use a set of default parameters and iterate through sample names in Bash rather than create many individual input files.